The three distinct trademark symbols are the registered trademark symbol “R” (®), the small “TM” (™) symbol, and the “SM” (℠) symbol.

 - file a new trademark in the other country, but based upon another country’s filing or registration; or

-- use the Madrid Protocol springboard your registration to another country
+- use the Madrid Protocol spring board your registration or filing to another country

 9. How Do I Get Circled “R”(®) Registered Trademark Symbol?